jparadae/mo_py/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
-# Proyecto Puterio, para mayores de 18 años
+# Proyecto Mo-Py, apto para los emprendedores que desean acercarse a la tecnología

+Idea Chascón_Weed! by Zenith baby :D.